KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 	/etc/mysql/mariadb.conf.d

-Then cd in the Folder.
+Then cd into the golder.

 Edit the File with a Text Editor (Nano will do fine):